christinamahmoud/christinamahmoud.github.io/_pages/teaching.md

 author_profile: true
 ---

-As part of my PhD, I teach tutorials and practical sessions at the Faculty of Science, University of Montpellier.
+As part of my PhD, I taught **tutorial sessions (Travaux Dirigés – TD)** for the following undergraduate courses at the Faculty of Science, University of Montpellier:
-During the academic years below, I was involved in the following undergraduate courses:

 - **HAV220X – Scientific Reasoning**
   L1 – Life Sciences, Health, and Environment (SVSE) track